Bethel, Vermont

 Bethel is a town in Windsor County, Vermont, United States.
 The population was 1,942 at the 2020 census.
 The town includes the locations of Bethel village, Bethel-Gilead, East Bethel, Lilliesville, Lympus (formerly Olympus), and West Bethel.
-Bethel is best known for being the source of Bethel White granite which was used to build Union Station (Washington, D.C.) and the National Museum of Natural History.
+Bethel is best known for being the source of Bethel White granite which was used to build Washington Union Station and the National Museum of Natural History.
 Bethel was the first town created by the independent Republic of Vermont in 1779 and was named after the Biblical village of Bethel.

 Geography

 According to the United States Census Bureau, the town has a total area of 117.7 sqkm, of which 117.0 sqkm is land and 0.7 sqkm, or 0.58%, is water.

 Bethel is crossed by Interstate 89 (Exit 3 serves the town), Vermont Route 12 and Vermont Route 107.
 Amtrak's Vermonter train, operating daily between St. Albans and Washington, DC also passes through, but does not stop in town as it traverses the New England Central Railroad.
 The closest stations are Randolph to the north and White River Junction to the southeast.